How do you come up with a list of just 10 popular Chinese dishes in a country with the diverse tastes and cultures of China?

 The poet Su Dongpo was made namesake of the dish Dongpo Rou, nearly a thousand years ago!
 And while Dongpo Rou maintains these fairly illustrious origins, over the centuries, this dish’s name has changed from province to province.
 In spite of the different interpretations, the elements of Dongpo Rou, or Bouilli, remain the same.

-A premium pork belly, prepared in traditional red cooking style, Dongpo Rou’s flavor comes from the tantalizing aroma of the brown sugar, soy, and wine special sauce.
+A premium pork belly, prepared in the traditional red cooking style, Dongpo Rou’s flavor comes from the tantalizing aroma of the brown sugar, soy, and wine special sauce.
 Slowly stewed in this sauce, these flavors delightfully balance the meat’s lean and fat elements, creating a truly mouth-watering experience.

 Now that's a mouthful!

 Who doesn’t love a wonton?
 Those lovely soft, yet firm delicate bundles of flavor.
 Steamed, fried, or floating in broth, wontons are heartwarming and a staple in Chinese cuisine.
-Good enough to include in our list of 10 most popular Chinese dishes.
+Good enough to include in our list of the 10 most popular Chinese dishes.

 Surprisingly, the humble wonton goes by many names, with each variation offering a unique flavor sensation reflecting the diversity of China’s many regions.
 Simple in form and filling, a wonton wrapper is made of premium flour through a process of fermentation and kneading.
 Made special with plentiful fillings, such as pork and other ground meats, shrimp, and fresh vegetables, there is a wonton for every taste.